 - Each junior faculty member is required to have one senior faculty member within the COB and one senior faculty member outside of COB at SBU in a related discipline as mentors.
 Each junior faculty member may have several mentors for different aspects of the university life, but there should be one principal mentor who coordinates the overall mentoring process. - 2.
-The junior faculty should work with the Dean and the Director of Research to select mentors.
+The junior faculty should work with the Dean and the Associate Dean of Research and Faculty Development to select mentors.
 The mentee may change his or her mentor during the course of their employment in the COB but changes can only occur after six months of the mentor/mentee relationship has passed.
-Such changes must be reported to the Director of Research. - 3.
+Such changes must be reported to the Associate Dean of Research and Faculty Development. - 3.
 Newly promoted Associate Professors may also have a faculty mentor if they desire.
 The selection of the mentor should be based on mutual willingness and interest of the mentee and mentor.
-The Director of Research must be informed of such arrangements. - 4.
+The Associate Dean of Research and Faculty Development must be informed of such arrangements. - 4.
 The roles of mentors are to provide guidance, assistance, and feedback to the mentee in research, teaching and service.
 The mentoring program does not intend to establish formal research collaboration between mentors and mentees, although in general collaboration between senior and junior faculty members are encouraged and beneficial for faculty development. - 5.
 Suggested practices and roles of mentors are included in the attached "Suggested mentor roles in mentee development."
 Tenure criteria in the COB should be used as the guideline for the mentoring of Assistant Professors.
 Criteria for promotion to Full Professor in the College of Business of the University should be used as the guideline for the mentoring of Associate Professors. - 6.
-The following activities should be followed to ensure the success of the program: - The mentor and the mentee are encouraged to meet at least once every semester to specifically discuss the overall progress of the mentee and relevant issues. - Mentees should report issues and concerns directly to the Director of Research. - The Director of Research will monitor the effectiveness of this program and make adjustments if necessary.
+The following activities should be followed to ensure the success of the program: - The mentor and the mentee are encouraged to meet at least once every semester to specifically discuss the overall progress of the mentee and relevant issues. - Mentees should report issues and concerns directly to the Associate Dean of Research and Faculty Development.

-- Annual anonymous surveys will be conducted to improve and ensure the effectiveness of the program. - Faculty mentoring is supplementary to the annual faculty evaluation process that is detailed in the COB by-laws. - 7.
+- The Associate Dean of Research and Faculty Development will monitor the effectiveness of this program and make adjustments if necessary. - The Dean and the Associate Dean of Research and Faculty Development will monitor the effectiveness of this program and make adjustments as necessary. - Faculty mentoring is supplementary to the annual faculty evaluation process that is detailed in the COB by-laws. - 7.
 Faculty mentoring is an important investment of the COB for the development and retention of our faculty and the commitment to our programs.
 The COB will recognize faculty mentoring as an important service of the senior faculty to the college and university.
-In addition, good mentors will be recognized by the Provost's Office through Mentor Awards each year.